-Now that you know how to use your GlobalGiving dashboard, it’s time to get fundraising!
-Over the years, we’ve found that organizations are most successful when they take the time to set goals, create benchmarks, and make a plan for fundraising success.
+Now that you know how to use your GlobalGiving dashboard, it's time to get fundraising!
+Over the years, we've found that organizations are most successful when they take the time to set goals, create benchmarks, and make a plan for fundraising success.
+Use the GlobalGiving Partner Calendar to plan out your year with all of the contests, campaigns, and other opportunities we're offering!
+Be sure to check out the Planning Your Fundraising Year with GlobalGiving's Partner Campaigns infographic and our Learn Library to find great resources about beginning your crowdfunding journey!

-In order to improve your search ranking:
+Tips to improve your search ranking:

 Community standards developed by a working group of GlobalGiving's nonprofit partners